wusui/freeways/README.md

 <rbd> is used to draw bridges (right button down).

 <rbu> stops drawing a bridge (right button up).

+<hole> does a ramp-up and a ramp-down (makes a hole for a road to go through)

 <clear> clears the screen.